ignite-analytics/website/content/personvernerklæring/_index.en.md

 <strong>Hotjar:</strong> Collect and analyze data about website visitors and Ignite Analytics users in order to better understand our users’ needs and to optimize the Services.
 Read more about this on [Hotjar's website] (https://www.hotjar.com/legal/policies/privacy)

 <strong>Facebook Pixel:</strong> Collect and analyze data related to marketing and advertising on Facebook, such as conversion tracking and website visitors.
-Read more about this on [Facebook's website](https://www.facebook.com/policies/cookies/)
+Read more about this on [Facebook's website] (https://www.facebook.com/policies/cookies/)

 <strong>Linkedin Insight Tag:</strong> Collect and analyze data related to marketing and advertising on LinkedIn, such as conversion tracking and website visitors.
 Read more about this on [LinkedIn's website] (https://www.linkedin.com/legal/privacy-policy)

 <strong>Google Ads Conversion Tracking:</strong> Collect and analyze data related to marketing and advertising on Google Ads, such as conversion tracking and website visitors.
 Read more about this on [Google's website] (https://policies.google.com/technologies)

+<strong>AdRoll Group:</strong> Customized and personalized marketing and advertising for visitors on our website.
+Read more about this on [AdRoll’s website] (https://www.adrollgroup.com/privacy)

 All IP addresses are anonymized in the services we use.